Reinforcement Learning via Conservative Agent for Environments with Random Delays: Introduction

-Reinforcement learning (RL) has achieved remarkable progress across various domains, from gaming \citep{dqn, RL-progress1} to robotic control systems \citep{sac, RL-progress2}.
-However, real-world RL applications often encounter challenges due to delays, such as network latency in communication systems and response lags in robotic control systems \citep{NCS, robotic-delay}.
-These delays can significantly degrade the performance of RL agents and even destabilize dynamic systems \citep{hwangbo, mahmood}.
+Through a systematic trial-and-error process involving interactions with the environment, RL agents develop proficient decision-making capabilities that enable them to solve challenging problems, as evidenced by an expanding range of successful applications beyond the pivotal domains mentioned above \cite{RLHF, tokamak, finance, dense}.
+However, real-world RL applications often encounter challenges associated with delayed feedback, such as network latency in communication systems and response lags in robotic control systems \cite{NCS, robotic-delay, kaufmann}.
+Such delays can make the standard state representation insufficient to ensure the Markovian dynamics unless sufficient information is incorporated at decision time.
+If left unaddressed, this deficiency not only degrade the performance of RL agents but can also destabilize its behavior in dynamic systems \cite{hwangbo, mahmood}.